rajkumarvasan/bits-ml-assignment-2/README.md

 ##  1. Problem Statement
 Determining whether a wild mushroom is safe to eat or highly toxic is a critical challenge requiring 100% predictive accuracy.
-The objective of this project is to build an automated, interpretable classification framework that evaluates different machine learning models to correctly classify mushrooms as either **Edible (`e`)** or **Poisonous (`p`)** based on their observable physical characteristics.
+The objective of this project is to build an automated, interpretable classification framework that evaluates different machine learning models to correctly classify mushrooms as either **Edible (e)** or **Poisonous (p)** based on their observable physical characteristics.

-By separating data preprocessing from application deployment and preserving model weights, this platform offers a fast, memory-efficient way to validate classification models on new test data without risking data leakage or runtime crashes.
+By separating data preprocessing from application deployment and preserving model weights, this solution offers a fast, memory-efficient way to validate classification models on new test data without risking data leakage.

 ---